SparkysWidgets/Arduino/README.md

 Arduino
 ========

+* :warning: Just a heads up this is a branch by Ryan from SparkysWidgets That I regularly update to support my Leo line of Water Quality Check series of sensors.
+A very special thanks to those that support the Arduino Community!!
+The usual suspects(Massimo, DC, Mellis, Sparkfun, Limor/Adafruit, etc.) and all the others Paul of teensy, The hoard of people that commit fixes to the Repo,the many Forum users that are endlessly providing help, to all the kit-ers and small makers etc. that strive to make it all work! :warning:

 * Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or